Breastfeeding

 SW Washington Healthy Families

-The Clark County Breastfeeding Coalition has changed their name to SW Washington Healthy Families and their new website provides information about their meetings, purpose and resources.
+The Clark County Breastfeeding Coalition has changed their name to SW Washington Healthy Families and their website provides information about their annual conference, meetings, purpose and resources.
 They work collaboratively to promote breastfeeding practices throughout Clark County, including working mothers who desire continuing to provide their babies with breast milk.
-Their meetings are open to all interested people and they will be meeting quarterly in 2022.

 breastfeeding_Mom_istock_000019788450small.jpg

-You can continue to give your baby the benefits of breastfeeding after you return to work.
-National and state legislation requires that employers provide breastfeeding employees with “reasonable break time” and a private, non-bathroom place to express breast milk during the workday, up until the child’s first birthday.
+Your employer should support your efforts to provide human milk to your baby.
+If you want to continue to give your baby the benefits of human milk after you return to work, it’s important to know your rights and to talk to your employer about a plan to express breast or chest milk during your workday.
+National and state legislation requires that employers provide breastfeeding employees with “reasonable break time” and a private, non-bathroom place to express human milk during the workday, up until the child’s first birthday.
 Washington state law has expanded these rights for two years after the child’s birth.
-These laws protect women’s rights to breastfeed in public places, including parks, buses, stores and government buildings.
+These laws protect one’s rights to breastfeed in public places, including parks, buses, stores and government buildings.

 Additional resources